witchofthewires/icslab/README.md

     a.
 Go to terminal, and type "docker ps" to view running images.

     b.
 Find the fuxa container in the output.
-Note its UID (called $FULL_ID in these instructions) at the start of the line, or rather, the first 4 characters of this UID (eg: d931; called $SHORT_ID in these instructions).
+Note its UID (called $FUXA_FULL_ID in these instructions) at the start of the line, or rather, the first 4 characters of this UID (eg: d931; called $HMI_SHORT_ID in these instructions).

     c.
 Execute the following to enter a bash shell inside the container:
-    > docker exec -it $SHORT_ID bash
+    > docker exec -it $HMI_SHORT_ID bash

     d.
 Execute the following:
     > whoami; hostname